-Quite literally, this is the money question.
+Quite literally, this remains the money question.

-In short, there is no definitive timetable for online sports betting to go live in New York, but there exist a few possible scenarios that would dictate the timing of its launch.
+It’s becoming clearer that sports betting is going to become legalized throughout the country sooner or later.
+There is no definitive timetable for online sports betting to go live in New York, but there exist a few possible scenarios that would dictate the timing of its launch.

 In 2019, legislation in support of online and mobile sports betting sponsored by Bronx Senator Joseph Addabbo Jr. was great enough that it appeared in the Senate budget, but never made it to the final state budget.
-Unlike last year, however, the push is gaining steam in the Assembly.

-Working in the favor of those hoping to see legal online sports betting launch sooner than later is New York’s reportedly substantial multibillion-dollar deficit.
 While online sports betting alone won’t resolve the deficit, its launch would bring a significant source of needed revenue to the state.

 For sake of comparison, it is estimated that New Jersey has collected over $45 million in taxes from sports betting since going live in 2018.
 This past January, New Jersey collected a single-month record of $6.6 million in tax revenue.
 The population of New York City alone nearly rivals New Jersey’s population, while the New York State’s population is more than twice that of its neighbor, so it’s not hard to see the potential nine-figure economic impact.

 “Plan, Pass, and Prepare” Gives NY Online Sports Betting Life

 If Cuomo signs the bill prior to the end of the year, residents of New York could begin legal online sports betting by early 2021.